simoncblyth/env/scm/monitor.rst

 If had large numbers of plots to render, it would be silly to re-render in browser for quntities that are only updated daily.
 But that is what this is doing.

-* can the plot be rendered as an image on the server ?

-   * would allow this to be done once only
+* can the plot be rendered as an image on the server ? allow this to be done once only

 Dev notes